|Article Type||Author||Last Update||Description|

 Sustainable Square Dancing is the rubric Jerry Story has applied to a comprehensive effort he is leading to change the current most prevalent approach to recruiting, teaching, and retaining new dancers.
 It is based on Jerry’s experience in Iowa showing that teaching fewer calls more thoroughly, retaining new dancers in the entry level for a longer period, and exposing them to a broader range of call applications provides greater success.

 Jerry’s design contains a number of parts, including a modified entry list that he calls Club Level 50 and a document that contains a detailed lesson plan containing sample choreography that illustrates both standard and extended applications.
 CALLERLAB has created an Ad Hoc Sustainable Square Dance Committee charged with the task of creating this document.
-The committee completed its draft of the document in September of 2017 and it is now awaiting approval from the Board of Governors for formal publishing as a CALLERLAB document.
+The committee completed its draft of the document in September of 2017 and it now has approval from the Board of Governors for formal publishing as a CALLERLAB document.
 Regardless of how well accepted the overall Sustainable Square Dance initiative turns out to be, the SSD lesson plan document promises to be a valuable contribution to the activity.

 - The NEST

 The primary reason THE NEST system was developed was so prospective square dance students would no longer have to wait to take lessons.
 In other words, it was designed to encourage and facilitate the perpetual integration of new students into the classroom.
 Our goal has always been to create a learning environment so students could enroll anytime – thereby allowing us to recruit anytime – thus, enabling us to promote anytime.
 Never again having to tell folks they have to “wait ‘til September” or ????.

 This program was created by the Santa Clara Valley Square Dance Association (SCVSDA) as a means to integrate new dancers more quickly into their Plus community.

 What is the General Dance Program?

 GDP is three things: